You can visit our website, snag a cheap flight or pick up on some travel tips, save a few hundred bucks and call it good. That’s what we’re here for.

 Pay With Points

 We preach about this all the time, but it’s worth repeating: Booking a cheap cash fare with your points should be in your repertoire.
-Whether you’re booking through the Chase Ultimate Rewards portal or using Delta’s Pay with SkyMiles feature, this is one of our favorite ways to use points.

 Why’s it so great?
 For starters, this is the only way to book a flight that’s truly free.
 When you use airline miles to book an award ticket, you’ll always pay at least a small cash fee – and sometimes hundreds of dollars.
+When you pay using your points, those taxes are covered in the final cost.

 But you can also keep earning miles when you book directly with bank points like Chase Ultimate Rewards.
 The only thing better than a free flight is a free flight that earns you some miles to fuel your next trip.